 The courses in the Early Childhood Education Advanced Certificate meet the training and education requirements for the State of NH Early Childhood Teacher Credential Level 4.
 (Refer to the Early Childhood Professional Development System Guide for other criteria for this level.)
-The Early Childhood Advanced Certificate program is available days, evenings, and on-line and is financial aid eligible.
-For more information, contact Gale Hall, Department Head of Child and Family Studies, at (603) 271-6484 x4192 or ghall@ccsnh.edu.
+The Early Childhood Advanced Certificate program is available days, evenings, and online and is financial aid eligible.
+For more information, contact Diana Menard, Department Head of Child and Family Studies, at (603) 271-6484 X4281 or dmenard@ccsnh.edu.

-FALL SEME STER Credits

-EC 101 Growth and Development

-of the Young Child 3

-EC 141 Curriculum and Environments 1 3

-EC 155 Using Children's Literature to Support

-Young Children's Language and

-Literacy Development 3

-9

-SPRING SE MESTER

-EC 142 Curriculum and Environments 2 3

-EC 188 Health, Safety and Nutrition

-in Early Childhood Education 3

-EC 192 Foundations of Early Childhood Education 3

-· 9

-FALL SEME STER

-EC 167 Positive Behavior Guidance and Supporting

-Young Children with Challenging Behaviors s 4

-EC 242 Child, Family and Community 3

-EC 275 Practicum 1 - Observation, Interpretation, Assessment

-and Portfolio Documentation 3

-10

-TOTAL CREDITS 28

-1. Satisfactory interview with CFS faculty; and

-2. NHTI placement testing indicating college level reading skills and a readiness for EN 101, English Composition; reading, writing, and verbal skills are major considerations for acceptance into the Early Childhood Education Advanced Certificate Program.
+- 1. Satisfactory interview with CFS faculty; and - NHTI placement testing indicating college level reading skills and a readiness for EN 101, English Composition; reading, writing, and verbal skills are major considerations for acceptance into the Early Childhood Education Advanced Certificate Program.